 World on a plate

 From Lebanese (Rotana) to Peruvian/Japanese fusion (Sumaq), a world of cuisine is cooked up in Santa Catalina’s eateries.
-Asian food is on the menu at Appetite, Naan, Vietnam, Kathi Roll Factory, Horapa Thai, Basmati, Bindi, and Koh.
+Asian food is on the menu at Naan, Vietnam, Kathi Roll Factory, Horapa Thai, Basmati, Bindi, and Koh.
 Delicious Italian dishes are prepared at A Casa Mia and Bunker’s and for an authentic taste of La Belle France, head to La Fabrique.
 Vandal serves up flavours inspired by many countries including Argentina, Peru and Russia.

 Diner lives up to its name, serving American fast food with flair.
 And catch the surfing vibe eating international cuisine at Duke.